nbogis/Front-End-Web-Development/P4/README.md

     $> sudo npm grunt-inline-css --save-dev
     $> sudo npm grunt-contrib-htmlmin --save-dev
     ```
   Now your package.json will have all the module names with their version and another folder called node-modules will be generate and it includes all the modules.
+The node-modules folder is not pushed to my gitHub since it has so many files and it generate error when submitting.
 You can skip htmlmin and inline-html since these optimizations seem to igrnore styling and the page will look very different.
   d. open Gruntfile.js and copy my code to it.

 3. Run Grunt by typing: